 The State Anti-Idling Law

 In Massachusetts, state laws (M.G.L.
 Chapter 90, Section 16A and M.G.L.
-Chapter 90, Section 16B) and MassDEP regulations (See 310 CMR 7.11(1)(b) in the complete Air Pollution Control Regulations) limit vehicle idling to no more than five minutes in most cases.
+Chapter 90, Section 16B) and MassDEP regulations (See 310 CMR 7.11(1)(b) in the complete Air Pollution Control Regulations) as well as the Registry of Motor Vehicles regulations (See 540 CMR 27.00) limit vehicle idling to no more than five minutes in most cases.
 A vehicle may idle longer only if absolutely necessary.
 There are exceptions for vehicles being serviced, vehicles making deliveries that need to keep their engines running (to power refrigerators, for example), and vehicles that need to run their engines to operate accessories (such as power lifts).

 Local boards of health, local police, and state and federal officials are authorized to enforce the state anti-idling law.
 MassDEP enforces its own regulations.